hyoungjoojin/notes/content/database-systems/buffer-manager/_index.md

 The operating system maintains a page cache on its own, but since the database system is managing its own buffer pool, this isn't necessary.
 We can use direct I/O (`O_DIRECT`) to bypass the OS page cache.

+### Buffer Pool Optimizations

+The following are options for optimizing buffer pools.

+- Multiple Buffer Pools
+  - Maintain multiple buffer pools for each different database, table, or page type.
+  - We can use object IDs or hashes of the record ID to determine which buffer pool to use.
+- Buffer Prefetching
+  - The database system can use its knowledge on the queries and prefetch data.
+  - Prefetching can be done for sequential scans or index scans.
+- Scan Sharing (Synchronized Scans)
+  - When a query is already scanning through the pages that another query needs, the the second query can attach its cursor to the existing query's curso.